 Rhwng y Llinellau - the poems of Christine James

 Saunders y Dramodydd - a book by Tudur Hallam on the plays of Saunders Lewis

 Kate:Cofiant Kate Roberts 1891 - 1985 - Alan Llwyd's biography of the renowned author

 Bob: Cofiant R. Williams Parry 1884-1956 - Alan Llwyd's biography of the renowned poet

 Huw Jones o Langwm - a book by A. Cynfael Lake on the writer of ballads and interludes.

 Waldo Williams: Cerddi 1922-1970 - edited by Alan Llwyd and Robert Rhys

 Canolfannau Cymraeg a Rhwydweithiau Cymdeithasol Oedolion sy’n Dysgu’r Gymraeg – Steve Morris and Heini Gruffudd:http://www.swansea.ac.uk/media/Adroddiad%20Llawn.pdf

 Past research publications

 Two annual commemorative lectures are held, the Henry Lewis Memorial Lecture and the Hywel Teifi Edwards Memorial Lecture.
-The College also holds regular series of research seminars.
+The Department also holds regular series of research seminars.